 By sharing your information, you agree for that information to be used for the purposes of this website in furthering regenerative transitions.

 We acknowledge the Traditional Custodians throughout Australia and their connections to land, sea, sky and community.
-We acknowledge the harm that has been done, and that the land was never ceded.
+We acknowledge past harms and that the land was never ceded.
 In the spirit of reconciliation, we live in hope for the incredible possibilities open to us all if we listen to the wisdom that we might be privileged to encounter.
-We pay our respect to elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.
+We pay our respect to elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples.

 Copyright © 2025 MICHELLE MILLER - All Rights Reserved.